uchicago-cs/cmsc22000/website/hw/hw3.rst

 So far, we've defined a couple of rules whose goal is to produce specific files (either the object files or the ``polygon-area`` executable).
-However, it is also possible to write so-called *phony* rules that don't produce any files, but to perform some action.
+However, it is also possible to write so-called *phony* rules that don't produce any files, and which instead just perform some action.

 For example, we've previously run the following command